 Finally, there are UX designers who are largely self-taught, finding the knowledge they need online or in books.
 They may do this through reading articles, following tutorials, and through individual courses.
 While this approach can be incredibly effective, it also leads to a huge variation in the levels of knowledge and skill among self-taught designers.

 Because self-taught designers have to figure out what they need to know, as well as how to learn those things, it can be overwhelming and time-consuming to become a proficient UX designer.
-And it can be even more difficult to prove that proficiency to potential employers without certifications or degrees.
+And it can be even more difficult to prove that proficiency to potential employers without a certification or degree for UX design.

 How Uxcel fits in